The Bankrate promise

 The U.S. is not short on offering bank accounts.
-Thousands of banks, credit unions and fintech companies compete with each other, pedaling checking and savings accounts throughout the country.
+Thousands of banks, credit unions and fintech companies compete with each other, offering checking and savings accounts throughout the country.

-And yet, an increasing number of startups are creating new digital banking options designed for communities that they believe have long been underserved by traditional banks.
-These newer banking apps narrowcast more than popular challenger banks, like Chime and Varo.
-They include companies building options for the LGBTQ market (Daylight), Black Americans (First Boulevard), newlyweds (Hitched) and musicians (Nerve).
-Increasingly, they also include bank accounts designed for immigrants and migrants.
+And yet, an increasing number of fintechs are now offering digital banking options to communities they believe have long been underserved by traditional banks.
+Their target consumers are smaller groups than those targeted by mainstream challenger banks like Chime and Varo.
+Their offerings include banking services for the LGBTQ+ market, people of color, couples and musicians.
+These days, they also include bank accounts designed for immigrants and migrants.

-Startups like Majority, Stilt, Cheese, Welcome Technology and Restart are partnering with financial institutions to offer standard banking features (such as debit cards and mobile banking apps) but with a twist.
-These accounts support apps in Spanish, Russian and Armenian in addition to providing perks like low-cost international calling services and no-fee money transfers to customers’ home countries to entice consumers to sign up.
+Fintechs such as Majority, Stilt, Cheese, Welcome Technology and Re:start partner with banks and credit unions to offer standard banking features (such as bank accounts, debit cards and mobile banking apps) but with a twist.
+These companies offer apps in languages such as Spanish, Russian, Ukrainian and Polish.
+In addition, some provide perks like low-cost international calling services and no-fee money transfers to customers’ home countries.

 “Apps that target those communities are picking up steam,” says Amit Sharma, chief executive officer at FinClusive, a compliance fintech company.
 “They are providing language support and some of the cultural nuances that more plain vanilla U.S.-centric banking applications don’t have.”